Losing Weight by Gaining Edges: Introduction

-As $\kSUM$ was already known to be $\W[1]$-hard and in $\W[3]$, let us give a few reasons why it is interesting to put the problem in $\W[1]$ (although we admit our techniques may ultimately be more interesting).
+The significance of showing $\W[1]$-hardness for a problem is well known (as it rules out FPT algorithms).
+The significance of showing that a problem is in $\W[1]$ is less obvious, so let us provide some motivation.
 First, although $\W[1]$-complete problems are probably not FPT, prominent problems in $\W[1]$ (such as $\kClique$) can still be solved substantially faster than exhaustive search over all ${n \choose k}$ subsets~\cite{NP85}.
-In contrast, prominent problems in $\W[2]$ (such as $k$-Dominating Set) do not have such algorithms unless CNF Satisfiability is in $2^{\delta n}$ time for some $\delta < 1$~\cite{PW10}, which is a major open problem in exact algorithms.
+In contrast, analogous problems in $\W[2]$ (such as $k$-Dominating Set) do not have such algorithms unless CNF Satisfiability is in $2^{\delta n}$ time for some $\delta < 1$~\cite{PW10}, which is a major open problem in exact algorithms.
 Therefore, understanding which parameterized problems lie in $\W[1]$ is closely related to understanding which problems can be solved faster than exhaustive search.
-(This intuition, coupled with the fact that $\kSUM$ is in $n^{k/2}$ time, led us to conjecture that $\kSUM$ is in $\W[1]$.)
-Second, $\kSUM \in W[1]$ means that, after preprocessing, we can verify whether $k$ given numbers sum to $0$ in $f(k)$ time for some $f$, as opposed to $k \cdot \poly(n)$ time.
-(More precisely, $\W[1]$ problems are those solvable by nondeterministic FPT algorithms which only perform their $f(k)$ nondeterministic steps at the end of the computation, for some $f$~\cite{ChenFlumGrohe05}.)
-Finally, showing that a problem is in $\W[1]$ rather than $\W[3]$ means that it can be expressed in an apparently weaker logic than before, with fewer quantifiers~\cite{FG06}.
+Second, showing that a problem is in $\W[1]$ rather than $\W[3]$ means that it can be expressed in an apparently weaker logic than before, with fewer quantifiers~\cite{FG06}.
 That is, putting a problem in $\W[1]$ decreases the descriptive complexity of the problem.